Standard multipartitions and a combinatorial affine Schur-Weyl duality: standard multipartitions and integral multisegments

-At the end of \S 2, we saw that simple objects in the category $\afHr$-${\sf mod}^{\Z}$ are indexed by the set $\mathscr S_r^\Z$.
+At the end of \S 2, we saw that irreducible objects in the category $\afHr$-${\sf mod}^{\Z}$ are indexed by the set $\mathscr S_r^\Z$.
 The set can be further described in terms of standard sequences of integral segments or standard words.
-In this section, we will describe the set in terms of standard Kleshchev multipartitions.
-In particular, we will characterise the simple objects in the category $\afHr$-${\sf mod}^{\Z}$ by these standard Kleshchev multipartitions and their associated irreducible modules of Ariki--Koike algebras.
+In this section, we will describe the set in terms of standard multipartitions.
+In particular, we will characterise the irreducible objects in the category $\afHr$-${\sf mod}^{\Z}$ by these standard multipartitions and their associated irreducible modules of Ariki--Koike algebras.